mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 Access to Components and working with Detectors
 _______________________________________________

 Detector Indices are the same as the corresponding Component Indices.
 Note that there are no dynamic casts.
+The following examples are for illustration purposes only.

 **Combining DetectorInfo and ComponentInfo**